ChronAb/Achron-EX/README.md

 What’s new in Achron, EX:

 ** General:
 * Currently only Grekim and CESO are playable.
 * Combat takes place on a smaller, more tactical scale with rarely more than a dozen units per side in any battle, although there may be multiple battles in different locations going on at once.
-* Fog of War is much less important, as many units and buildings are visible in FoW.
+* Fog of War is much less important, as most large units and buildings are visible in FoW.
 This makes scouting less vital.
-* The mod works best on small maps with plentiful alternate paths and choke points.
+* The mod plays best on small maps with plentiful alternate paths and choke points.

 ** Economy:
 * QP is the only primary resource.
 It is mined from both red crates and blue crates; the former being efficient but exhaustible, and the latter being inexhaustible but rare and costly to prepare for mining.